lchen198/wypyplus/README.md

 # Design Tradeoffs

-* To keep things minimum, WyPyPlus doesn't support a large range of markdown syntaxes.
-Keep in mind that it doesn't depend on any markdown parser.
+* To keep things minimum, WyPyPlus only supports a subset of markdown syntaxes.
+* To avoid depending on external parser, WyPyPlus uses regular expresisons to match tags.
+It is not perfect, but farily useable.
-* WyPyPlus doesn't use any config file.
+* WyPyPlus has no config file.
 You can't mis-config it.
 If you really need something, just edit the source code.
-* Don't refresh the page before submitting your change.
+* WyPyPlus doesn't automatically save for you.
+Don't refresh the page before submitting your change.

 # Source Code